dantavares/simple-webradio-player/README.md

 This is a simple player for web radio, with a cool features, includes:

-* Lightweight: Working with pure Java Script, only stations is get by php and stored on mysql
+* Lightweight: Working with pure Java Script,
+* Stations info and image logo is stored on mysql database
 * Smartphone friendly
 * Buffer Meter
 * Smooth volume bar